Crew & Crewing

 The course focuses on:

-- MLC structure and requirements
+- MLC structure, requirements and methodology

 - Inspection and certification process

-- Requirements of example flag states
+- Involvement of flag and port states